• Sat. Dec 7th, 2024

 • Uploading Content

-You should receive some event-specific information from your event coordinator — the person who is collecting all of the files.
-There should be a URL for a DropBox “Request” folder, specific to your event.
-There’s a link below… but it’s fake.
+You should receive some event-specific information from someone: your organization’s event producer, or me as the Technical Director — whoever is collecting all of the files.
+There should be a link/URL for a “DropBox Request” folder, specific to your event.
+There’s a sample link below… but it’s fake.
 Fake link alert!
 Use the real link from your event coordinator.
 If you’re not sure, please ask.

 Step #1: Collect/Select Your Files